liu-yi/homepage/docs/cv.md

 ## About Me
 I am Yi Liu (刘逸), a lecturer at [College of Cyber Security](https://cybsec.jnu.edu.cn/), [Jinan University (JNU)](https://english.jnu.edu.cn/).
 My research interests are cryptography, in particular: **secure two-party/multi-party computation**, **timed cryptography**, **zero-knowledge proofs**, **blockchain-related applications**, etc.

+I can supervise 1-2 Master's students per year.
+I am looking for self-motivated students with a computer science background, strong self-learning skills, and a keen curiosity for acquiring new knowledge.
+Prior experience in cryptography or security is not required.
+If interested, please reach out to me at i@liuyi.pro.

 ## Education

 - **The University of Hong Kong (HKU)**  <div class="duration">*Sept.
 2018 – Feb.
 2023*</div>